 Even if we butchered all our flocks and herds, would that satisfy them?
 Even if we caught all the fish in the sea, would that be enough? – Numbers 11:22

 1 Soon the people began to complain about their hardship, and the LORD heard everything they said.
-Then the LORD’s anger blazed against them, and he sent a fire to rage among them, and he destroyed some of the people in the outskirts of the camp.
+Then the LORD’s anger blazed against them, and he sent a fire to rage among them, destroying some people in the camp’s outskirts.

 2 Then the people screamed to Moses for help, and when he prayed to the LORD, the fire stopped.

-4 Then the foreign rabble who were traveling with the Israelites began to crave the good things of Egypt.
+4 Then the foreign rabble traveling with the Israelites began to crave the good things of Egypt.
 And the people of Israel also began to complain.
 “Oh, for some meat!” they exclaimed.

 8 The people would go out and gather it from the ground.
 They made flour by grinding it with hand mills or pounding it in mortars.
 Then they boiled it in a pot and made it into flat cakes.
 These cakes tasted like pastries baked with olive oil.